 Course 1: The Voluntary Food and Drink Guidelines for Early years Settings in England.

-This one day course (6 learning hours) is accredited by the Royal Society for Public Health.If you’re a health or early years professional supporting childcare providers, we’ll give you the knowledge, skills and confidence to help them understand and use the guidelines, and evaluate their impact.
+This one day course (6 learning hours) is accredited by the Royal Society for Public Health.If you’re a health or early years professional supporting childcare providers, or an early years practitioner we’ll give you the knowledge, skills and confidence to help them understand and use the guidelines, and evaluate their impact.

 Your day includes a combination of information about basic nutrition for under-fives and the guidelines, practical activities on menu planning, portion sizes and reading food labels, and opportunities for discussion and questions.

 More than 1,500 professionals have trained with us so far and almost all say they’d recommend it.

 - “This has been an excellent day with a good balance of practical activity and information giving.”

 - “Excellent professional training, knowledgeable approachable trainers.
 A very enjoyable day that has given me a lot to think about.”

 Course 2: Healthy food and cooking for families

 This two-day practical course with optional one-day follow up is for childminders and staff from nurseries or children’s centres.
 We’ll get you confident on using the Voluntary Food and Drink Guidelines for Early Years Settings in England, and give you the skills and knowledge you need to set up and run cooking sessions with families.